BiancaTaisePommerening/Mission-to-Mars/README.md

 # Mission-to-Mars

+Web scraping with HTML/CSS

 ## Project Overview

-Web scraping with HTML/CSS

-The purpose of this project is to perform web scraping on the Mission to mars website and
+The purpose of this project is to build an application that performs Data Scraping by clicking on a button, which will display information about Planet Mars gathered from different websites.

 ## Web Scraping Methods